-The finance of the training the training the finance to the training to the training the trainin that is the basis for the silk thread.
+The silk moth spins a cocoon in its caterpillar state.
+It is the fiber that the caterpillar creates and forms into its cocoon that is the basis for the silk thread.
 The threads it exudes are bound together with a glue called sericin.
 Each cocoon contains between 2000 and 3000 feet of silk thread.
 If allowed to mature, a caterpillar remains in the cocoon for 22-32 days and then emerges as a moth.